Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Background and Related Work

 \subsection{Multivariate Time Series Forecasting}

 Time series forecasting involves predicting future values of a sequence based on past data from the same signal (univariate forecasting) or from multiple related signals (multivariate forecasting)~\cite{romeu2013time}.
-Over time, forecasting methods have evolved from traditional statistical approaches to advanced machine learning and deep learning methods \cite{spiliotis2023time}.
-Forecasting plays a crucial role in research across various domains, including economics, finance, weather prediction, and resource allocation \cite{li2024deep}.
+Over time, forecasting methods have evolved from traditional statistical approaches to advanced machine learning and deep learning methods~\cite{spiliotis2023time}.
+Forecasting plays a crucial role in various domains, including economics, finance, weather simulation, and resource allocation~\cite{li2024deep}.
 In the context of software engineering~(SE), time-series forecasting has been applied directly to repository activity signals.
-Prior work has forecasted commit activity in OSS projects using statistical and fuzzy time-series models \cite{saini2016fuzzy}, as well as probabilistic models of developer contribution behavior \cite{decan2020gap}.
-Other studies have used time-series forecasting to support software project state assessment based on repository event histories \cite{romanov2023time}.
+Recent research has proposed models for predicting abandonment of OSS repositories~\cite{xu2025predictingabandonmentopensource}, highlighting the need for proactive indicators of future maintenance activities.
+Prior work has also forecasted commit activity in OSS projects using statistical and fuzzy time-series models~\cite{saini2016fuzzy}, as well as probabilistic models of developer contribution behavior~\cite{decan2020gap}.
+Other studies have used time-series forecasting to support software project state assessment based on repository event histories~\cite{romanov2023time}.
+Forecasting approaches have also been applied to additional SE metrics, including bug resolution times in OSS repositories~\cite{aversano2025time}, CI build outcomes (pass/fail) modeled as sequence-based classification tasks~\cite{saidani2022improving}, runtime software metrics for proactive monitoring~\cite{di2024time}, and the future number of reported vulnerabilities~\cite{kalouptsoglou2022time}.
+Collectively, these works demonstrate that forecasting software engineering metrics can support data-driven decision-making in various contexts.
+However, forecasting maintenance-related metrics as measured by the OpenSSF \textit{Maintained} score and its temporal dynamics remains largely unexplored, which we address in this study.

-Predicting the OpenSSF \textit{Maintained} score based on the features used in its formula falls under multivariate forecasting.
-Thus, we focus on multivariate forecasting in this work, which is typically categorized into three types \cite{romeu2013time}, as shown in Figure \ref{fig:forecasting_types}.
-First, single-step-ahead forecasting involves predicting the next value in the time series.
-Second, multi-step-ahead iterative forecasting predicts multiple future values by using previously predicted values as input for subsequent predictions.
-Third, multi-step-ahead direct forecasting predicts multiple future values in the time series without relying on predicted values as inputs for further predictions.
+Predicting the OpenSSF \textit{Maintained} score based on the features used in its formula falls under multivariate forecasting~\cite{romeu2013time}.
+When performed beyond a single time step, this setting is categorized into iterative and direct multi-step-ahead approaches, as illustrated in Figure~\ref{fig:forecasting_types}.